“Half the country doesn’t even know what a Yellowknife is, and the other half thinks it’s Whitehorse.”

 Necessary closure and the undying retirement dream

 Why stand pat on savings for the downpayment of my dream home in Yellowknife when I could blow through it over five weeks in one of the world’s most expensive countries?
 Because I just couldn't help myself from it.
-So for the second time in a year and a half, I found myself lightly chasing the lights through the land of fire and ice.
+So for the second time in a year and a half, I found myself lightly chasing the lights through the land of fire and ice, but this was a time for healing, making peace, and as luck would have it, unexpected inspiration for what was coming next.

 Location Yellowknife, Northwest Territories